harsh18desai1997/RedvBlueFINALPROJECT/Templates/Diffensive_Template.md

 ## Blue Team: Summary of Operations

 Table of Contents

-Network Topology.
+ -Network Topology
-Description of Targets.
+ -Description of Targets
-Monitoring the Targets.
+ -Monitoring the Targets

 Network Topology.
 TODO: Fill out the information below.